 “Whether treatment consists of an active drug or a placebo, the clinical setting that surrounds treatment includes multiple types of context information that are perceived and interpreted by the patient’s brain.

-The external context includes treatment, place and social cues, along with verbal suggestions.
+The external context includes treatment, place, social cues, and verbal suggestions.

 The internal context consists of memories, emotions, expectancies and appraisals of the meaning of the context for future survival and well-being.

 These features combine to make up the treatment context and are the ‘active ingredients’ of placebo effects.”Wager & Atlas, 2015

 Placebos are very effective for pain (if given with care).

 The placebo effect is seen most powerfully in studies of pain.
 In a 2008 study conducted at Harvard University, people suffering from abdominal pain due to IBS were treated with sham (fake) acupuncture.
 People believed acupuncture would treat their pain, but the needles were never inserted.
 Nevertheless, 32% of patients treated with sham needles reported pain relief.